 At 6 am the next morning we woke to watch the sun rise over the ocean as all of the tour guides began organizing the boats ready for the first batch of whale shark watchers to arrive.
 I don’t do too many animal based tourist activities but I did swim with whale sharks.
 The experience was amazing.
 We swam alongside gigantic whales, who circled the tour boats while vacuuming fish out of the water like no-one’s business.

 The experience was a little tainted by the number of tourists in the water.
 A 5-feet rule was explicitly explained before the tour but it was seemingly thrown out of the window when underwater.
 I think tighter guidelines and a reduction in the number of tourists will help to keep this industry sustainable for both the local people and the sharks, whose well-being should be a major concern.

 A quick shower and we were off on a fishing boat for an hour journey to Bohol, our new island home for just under a week.

 Blog Post: What to do in Oslob for an overnight stay

 BOHOL – 5 NIGHTS

 As we stepped off of the fishing boat I couldn’t help but notice how quiet the entire area was.
 We did travel in the late part of the low season but it felt a little like a ghost town.
-Not that we were complaining, the less tourists the better.
-After a quick look around we settled on a room at Alona Divers for $5 a piece per night, which was only a 20 second stroll to the beach.
-On the first night I found a hermit crab in our bathroom to give you an idea of the proximity to the beach and the luxury of our accommodation.
+Not that we were complaining, the fewer tourists the better.
+After a quick look around we settled on a room at Alona Divers for $5 a piece per night, which was only a 20-second stroll to the beach.
+On the first night, I found a hermit crab in our bathroom to give you an idea of the proximity to the beach and the luxury of our accommodation.

 *Warning the following may distress some viewers.
 Drive safe kids.